oracle/terraform-provider-oci/website/docs/r/database_autonomous_container_database_dataguard_association.html.markdown

 * `fast_start_fail_over_lag_limit_in_seconds` - (Optional) (Updatable) The lag time for my preference based on data loss tolerance in seconds.
 * `peer_autonomous_container_database_backup_config` - (Optional) Backup options for the standby Autonomous Container Database.
 	* `backup_destination_details` - (Optional) Backup destination details.
+		* `backup_retention_policy_on_terminate` - (Optional) Defines the automatic and manual backup retention policy for the Autonomous Database termination.
+The retention policy set on the Autonomous Container Database is not applicable for cross region remote backups and backups hosted on recovery Appliance backup destination.
+Options are 'RETAIN_PER_RETENTION_WINDOW' or 'RETAIN_FOR_72_HOURS'.The default value is 'RETAIN_FOR_72_HOURS'.
 		* `dbrs_policy_id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the DBRS policy used for backup.
 		* `id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the backup destination.
 		* `internet_proxy` - (Optional) Proxy URL to connect to object store.
-		* `is_remote` - (Optional) Indicates whether the backup destination is cross-region or local region.
+		* `is_remote` - (Optional) Indicates whether the backup destination is cross-region or local.
+		* `is_retention_lock_enabled` - (Optional) Indicates if backup retention is locked for all the database backups in the Autonomous Container Database (ACD).
+The retention window cannot be decreased if the backup retention lock is enabled.
+Once applied on the Autonomous Container Database, the retention lock cannot be removed, or the retention period cannot be decreased after a 14-day period.
+If the backup is a Long Term Backup and retention lock is enabled, the backup cannot be deleted and must expire.
+The retention lock set on the Autonomous Container Database is not applicable for cross region remote backups and backups hosted on recovery Appliance backup destination.
 		* `remote_region` - (Optional) The name of the remote region where the remote automatic incremental backups will be stored.
 For information about valid region names, see [Regions and Availability Domains](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/regions.htm).
 		* `type` - (Required) Type of the database backup destination.
 		* `vpc_password` - (Optional) For a RECOVERY_APPLIANCE backup destination, the password for the VPC user that is used to access the Recovery Appliance.
 		* `vpc_user` - (Optional) For a RECOVERY_APPLIANCE backup destination, the Virtual Private Catalog (VPC) user that is used to access the Recovery Appliance.